 - 1/2 cup Homemade Enchilada Sauce (get recipe here)

 - 8 ounces cream cheese, room temperature and cut into 8 pieces

 - 1 cup canned black beans, drained and rinsed

 - 1 cup corn kernels

 - 1 green onion, chopped

 - Preheat oven to 350F.
 Have a small casserole dish or 9-inch pie plate ready.

-- For the dip: In a large skillet over medium heat, heat the oil.
-Add the onion and cook for 3 minutes.
-Add the chicken and cook for 3 minutes then flip and cook for another 3-5 minutes or until the chicken is fully cooked.
-Add the enchilada sauce and cream cheese, a few pieces at a time, and stir until melted and smooth.
-Stir in 1 cup shredded cheese, black beans, and corn, and cook until melted and smooth.
+- Stir in the enchilada sauce and cream cheese, a few pieces at a time, until melted and smooth.
+Stir in 1 cup shredded cheese, black beans, and corn until melted and smooth.

 - Transfer the dip to the casserole dish and top with remaining 1/4 cup cheese.
 Bake for 45 minutes or until bubbly and cheese has melted.
 Top with green onion and serve immediately.